compsocialscience/summer-institute/_videos/tom-2026-akin-unver-lecture.md

 code:
 ---

-Akin Unver (Ozyegin University) presents his research at the inaugural Tech for Open Minds (TOM) Annual Conference at Duke University on April 2, 2026.
-His lecture explores how information operations and disinformation campaigns exploit social media to undermine open societies and fuel political polarization.
+Akin Unver (Ozyegin University) presents his research at the inaugural Tech for Open Minds Annual Conference at Duke University on April 2, 2026.
+Analyzing behavior on Turkish Twitter, he shows that users are not deploying AI fact-checking tools like Grok to update their beliefs — they are using them as weapons in rhetorical fights.
+The talk walks through the methodological approach, including a notebook demonstration, and discusses what this pattern reveals about AI, democracy, and the limits of fact-checking as a remedy for misinformation.